AliyunContainerService/pouch/docs/kubernetes/pouch_with_kubernetes_deploying_aliyun.md

 - Because `kubeadm` still assumes docker as the only container runtime which can be used with kubernetes.
 When you use `kubeadm` to initialize the master node or join the minion node to the cluster, you may encounter the following error message:`[ERROR SystemVerification]: failed to get docker info: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?`.
 Use the flag `--skip-preflight-checks` to skip the check, like `kubeadm init --ignore-preflight-errors=all`.

-- Kubernetes 1.10.0 has been released recently and you may install it by default.However, for the NOTE mentioned above, Kubernetes 1.9.X is recommanded for current Pouch.

-  In Ubuntu, we could use `apt-cache madison kubelet` to search the Kubernetes version which is available, then specify the version when install it, like `apt-get -y install kubelet=1.9.4-00 kubeadm=1.9.4-00 kubectl=1.9.4-00`.

-  In Centos, we could use `yum search --showduplicates kubelet` to search the Kubernetes version which is available, then specify the version when install it, like `yum -y install kubelet-1.9.4-0.x86_64 kubeadm-1.9.4-0.x86_64 kubectl-1.9.4-0.x86_64`
+- By default Pouch will support CRI v1alpha2,which means that using a version of Kubernetes prior to 1.10 will not work.
+As the NOTE mentioned above, we could start pouchd with the configuration like `pouchd --cri-version v1alpha1` to specify the version of CRI to support the version of Kubernetes below 1.10.

 - By default Pouch will not enable the CRI.
 If you'd like to deploy Kubernetes with Pouch, you should start pouchd with the configuration like `pouchd --enable-cri`.